-Now, start installing add-ins one by one to determin which one causes problems.
+Now, start installing add-ins one by one to determine which one causes problems.
 However, if you’re still unable to edit documents after uninstalling add-ins, install them once again, and move to another solution.

 Reinstalling programs has been one of the most popular troubleshooting methods for years.
 And we’re going to seek its help here, as well.

 However, since Word is part of the Office Suite, you’ll have to reinstall the whole bundle.
-Reinstalling everything can be painful, but it might be worth it at the end.
+Reinstalling everything can be painful, but it might be worth it in the end.

 You can uninstall Office just like you would uninstall any other program.
 The fastest and easiest way is by going to Control Panel > Programs and Features.
 Now just uninstall the whole suite, install it once again, and see if the problem is resolved.